liliumcwu/better-vote-alpha/README.md

 - Must go to profile page first so that Angular Factory pulls correct data
   - Therefore, cannot refresh on election page
+- Recursive algorithm does not take into account ties or multiple attemps to find winner
+  - Will fix in ReactJS implementation later

 ### Planned Features